CheVeraId/domainauth-spec/draft-narea-domainauth.md

 5. Verify the DNSSEC chain.
 6. Produce verification output.

-If all these steps succeed, the signature is considered valid, and the content is confirmed to originate from the identified member of the specified organisation or from the organisation itself.

-The verification process MUST be performed in full, without skipping any steps, to ensure the security properties of the DomainAuth protocol.
+The verification process MUST be performed in full, without skipping any steps.

 # Cryptographic Algorithms